 - Enhancements to the 5G system to support 5GLAN service.

-- Enhancements to service exposure via APIs for 3rd party use of functionalities e.g. for information regarding the geographic location of coverage area of type-a/type-b network;
+- Enhancements to service exposure via APIs for 3rd party use of functionalities e.g. for information regarding the geographic location of coverage area of non-public network;

 - Enablers to support new KPIs (e.g. 5QI) to meet service requirements of vertical;

-- Support for type-b networks:
+- Support for non-public networks:

-- Support for UEs being registered in type-b network and a PLMN when the UE supports credentials required for type-b network and credentials required for a PLMN and is able to maintain both registrations independently.
+- Support for UEs being registered in non-public network and a PLMN when the UE supports credentials required for non-public network and credentials required for a PLMN and is able to maintain both registrations independently.

-- Support for type-a networks and interworking, roaming between public and type-a networks:

-- Support for roaming, mobility and service continuity between PLMN and type-a networks (e.g. for mobility from type-a networks to PLMN) with direct interaction between type-a networks and PLMN.
+- Support for roaming, mobility and service continuity between PLMN and non-public networks (e.g. for mobility from non-public networks to PLMN) with direct interaction between non-public networks and PLMN.

-NOTE 2: While support for stand-alone operation of type-b and type-a networks and interworking between PLMN and type-a networks is one of the objectives of the study, there is no assumption that either are required in all deployment scenarios.
+NOTE 2: While support for stand-alone operation of non-public network and interworking between PLMN and non-public networks is one of the objectives of the study, there is no assumption that either are required in all deployment scenarios.

-NOTE 3: The objectives are subject to alignment with the corresponding normative work of TS 22.261 [2] and TS 22.CAV [xx] that is still ongoing in SA WG1.
+NOTE 3: The objectives are subject to alignment with the corresponding normative work of TS 22.261 [2] and TS 22.104 [xx] that is still ongoing in SA WG1.

 3 Definitions, symbols and abbreviations